Chromosome abnormality: Sperm aneuploidy

 Exposure of males to certain lifestyle, environmental and/or occupational hazards may increase the risk of aneuploid spermatozoa.
 In particular, risk of aneuploidy is increased by tobacco smoking, and occupational exposure to benzene, insecticides, and perfluorinated compounds.
 Increased aneuploidy is often associated with increased DNA damage in spermatozoa.

 Structural abnormalities

-When the chromosome's structure is altered, this can take several forms:
+Structural abnormalities in chromosomes may result from breakage and improper realignment of chromosome segments.
+When the structure of a chromosome is altered, it can result in unbalanced rearrangements, balanced rearrangements, ring chromosomes, and isochromosomes.
+To expand, these abnormalities may be defined as follows: